gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 ## JDBC Feeder

-Gatling also provide a builtin that reads from a JDBC connection.
+Gatling also provides a builtin that reads from a JDBC connection.

 {{< include-code "jdbc-feeder" >}}

-Just like File parser built-ins, this return a `RecordSeqFeederBuilder` instance.
+Just like File parser built-ins, this returns a `RecordSeqFeederBuilder` instance.

 * The databaseUrl must be a JDBC URL (e.g. `jdbc:postgresql:gatling`),
 * the username and password are the credentials to access the database,
 * sql is the query that will get the values needed.

-Only JDBC4 drivers are supported, so that they automatically registers to the DriverManager.
+Only JDBC4 drivers are supported, so that they automatically register to the DriverManager.

 {{< alert tip >}}
 Do not forget to add the required JDBC driver jar in the classpath (`lib` folder in the bundle)